 1. Expand the number of providers and beneficiaries participating in the Health Home program by 6/30/17: Number of providers participating in Health Home program target: 75 MDs each prescribing to >= 10 patients.
-(Baseline as of December 2015: 72)
+(Baseline as of December 2015: 67 Note this figure is corrected from previous versions because the previous figure was not de-duplicated)